pattonsgirl/CEG2350/Labs/Lab11/README.md

    - How many packets were captured?
    - Looking through the output, what traffic are you seeing?
+      - Hint: reflect on the network information you gathered above, and think about `ssh`

 2. Craft a `tcpdump` that focuses on interface `eth0` and traffic to and from `host` `www.google.com` - print each packet in ASCII.
+When you think you have it, leave the `tcpcump` command running in one tab.
+   - What we are filtering is any traffic related to `host` `www.google.com` - this does not specify a protocol.  `HTTP` & `HTTPS` are examples of protocols that the host is configured to respond to.

-3. Now let's test it.
-In another terminal (also connected to your AWS instance) create one packet dump by using `curl` on `http://www.google.com`.
+3. In another terminal (also connected to your AWS instance) create one packet dump by using `curl` on `http://www.google.com` and look at the traffic captured by `tcpdump`.
 Create a second capture by using `curl` on `https://www.google.com`.
    - Was there a difference in output from `curl` when using `http` or `https`?
    - Was there a difference in packet content in `tcpdump` when using `http` or `https`?
    - What caused the difference?

 4. Craft a capture you find interesting, and save the capture to a file (do not use output redirection - using `tcpdump` options).
 What command will read the capture? `commit` and `push` your capture to your `Lab11` folder.
+   - it can be to another host, or a different filter, explore a bit.

 - **Resources:**
   - [hackertarget - tcpdump examples](https://hackertarget.com/tcpdump-examples/)